tnptm/spatial-smoother/smoother/README.md

 ## License

+This project is licensed under the MIT License - see the [LICENSE](../LICENSE) file for details.

-Copyright © 2025 Toni Patama.
-All rights reserved.
+Copyright (c) 2025 Toni Patama.